FuelLabs/sway-standards/standards/src_6/README.md

 This function takes the `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` of the sub vault, as arguments and returns the amount of assets transferred to the `receiver`.

 - This function MUST allow for redeeming of the vault shares in exchange for a pro-rata amount of the underlying assets.
-- This function MUST revert if any AssetId other than the AssetId representing the deposited asset's shares for the given sub vault at `vault_sub_id` is forwarded. (i.e. transferred share's AssetId must be equal to `AssetId::new(ContractId::this(), sha256((underlying_asset, vault_sub_id))`)
+- This function MUST revert if any AssetId other than the AssetId representing the underlying asset's shares for the given sub vault at `vault_sub_id` is forwarded. (i.e. transferred share's AssetId must be equal to `AssetId::new(ContractId::this(), sha256((underlying_asset, vault_sub_id))`)
 - This function MUST burn the received shares.
 - This function MUST emit a `Withdraw` log.
 - This function MUST return amount of assets transferred to the receiver.

 ### `fn managed_assets(underlying_asset: AssetId, vault_sub_id: SubId) -> u64`

-Method that returns the total assets under management by vault.
+This function returns the total assets under management by vault.
 Includes assets controlled by the vault but not directly possessed by vault.
-This function takes the `underlying_asset` AssetId and the `vault_sub_id` of the sub vault as an argument and returns the total amount of assets of AssetId under management by vault.
+It takes the `underlying_asset` AssetId and the `vault_sub_id` of the sub vault as arguments and returns the total amount of assets of AssetId under management by vault.

 - This function MUST return total amount of assets of `underlying_asset` AssetId under management by vault.
 - This function MUST return 0 if there are no assets of `underlying_asset` AssetId under management by vault.